marcelpetrick/DevNotes/BeenThereSeenThat/20230223_WhyABigProductBacklogIsPointless/readme.md

 -----
 ### Discussions
-* What is the best timeframe got the backlog( 3 month?)
+* What is the best timeframe for the backlog( 3 month?)
   * they should have enough work for the current sprint and the next sprint, but not more than that
   * as short as possible
   * also the dependencies like UX-design, etc. have to be incorporated